-Clinic I Prerequisite: DHY 072
+Clinic I

-Requires the student to perform under supervision, a specific number of oral prophylaxis on child and adult patients.
+This course requires the student to perform under supervision, a specific number of oral prophylaxis on a variety of patients.
 Some advanced skills will be introduced and experience is gained in sterilization and reception responsibilities.
 Course Level Fee 4 (3 credits, 6 Lab/Lab-Discussion, 3 Clinical Hours)